Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Experimental Setup

 We use Mozilla's DeepSpeech version 0.7 for our experiments.
-The implementation differs in many ways from the original model presented by \textcite{hannun2014deep}.
+The implementation differs in many ways from the original model presented by \citet{hannun2014deep}.
 The architecture is described in detail in the official documentation\footnote{\url{https://deepspeech.readthedocs.io/en/latest/DeepSpeech.html}} and is depicted in Figure~\ref{fig:ds}.
-From the raw speech data, Mel-Frequency Cepstral Coefficients \parencite{imai1983cepstral} are extracted and passed to a 6-layer deep recurrent neural network.
+From the raw speech data, Mel-Frequency Cepstral Coefficients \citep{imai1983cepstral} are extracted and passed to a 6-layer deep recurrent neural network.
 The first three layers are fully connected with a ReLU activation function.
-The fourth layer is a Long Short-Term Memory unit \parencite{hochreiter1997long}; the fifth layer is again fully connected and ReLU activated.
+The fourth layer is a Long Short-Term Memory (LSTM) unit \citep{hochreiter1997long}; the fifth layer is again fully connected and ReLU activated.
 The last layer outputs probabilities for each character in the language's alphabet.
 It is fully connected and uses a softmax activation for normalization.
-The character-probabilities are used to calculate a Connectionist Temporal Classification (CTC) loss function \parencite{graves2006connectionist}.
-The weights of the model are optimized using the Adam method \parencite{kingma2014adam} with respect to the CTC loss.
+The character-probabilities are used to calculate a Connectionist Temporal Classification (CTC) loss function \citep{graves2006connectionist}.
+The weights of the model are optimized using the Adam method \citep{kingma2014adam} with respect to the CTC loss.